 Samaritan’s Diabetes Education services help make managing diabetes easier.
-Our diabetes educators teach adults and children who have been diagnosed with Type 1 or Type 2 diabetes how to take the best care of themselves.
+Our diabetes educators teach adults and children who have been diagnosed with Type 1, Type 2, or gestational diabetes how to take the best care of themselves.
 Patients learn about their diagnosis, how to self-manage their diabetes, and how to work with their healthcare team to get the support they need.

 The best time for patients to receive diabetes education and support is when they are diagnosed, as part of their annual assessment, when their treatment or healthcare team changes, and when new complications arise.